Blowing up Dirac's theorem: Acknowledgements

 \section{Acknowledgements}

+{We are grateful for the insightful comments of an anonymous referee, which helped to improve the presentation and correctness of the arguments.}

 Richard Lang was supported by the Ramón y Cajal programme (RYC2022-038372-I) and by grant PID2023-147202NB-I00 funded by MICIU/AEI/10.13039/501100011033.
-Nicolás Sanhueza-Matamala was supported by ANID-FONDECYT Iniciación Nº11220269 grant.
+Nicolás Sanhueza-Matamala was supported by ANID-FONDECYT Iniciación Nº11220269 grant and ANID-FONDECYT Regular Nº1251121 grant.